-The Judges' Library, located on the third and fifth floors of the Courthouse, may be used by court personnel, members of the bar of the Court of Appeals or the District Court, and any person who is counsel or a party in a case pending in this Circuit, or by the permission of a judge of this Circuit.
+The Circuit Library, located on the third floor of the Courthouse, may be used by court personnel, members of the bar of the Court of Appeals or the District Court, and any person who is counsel or a party in a case pending in this Circuit, or by the permission of a judge of this Circuit.
 Any person wishing to use the government document collection will be admitted for that purpose, subject to generally applicable security and other restrictions.
-Library hours are 8:30 a.m. to 4:30 p.m., Monday through Friday, except legal holidays.
+Library hours are 8:30 a.m. to 4:30 p.m., Monday through Friday, except federal holidays and any other day designated by the Chief Judge.

-B. Personnel
+B. PERSONNEL